robertmoriarty12/CCF-Blob-Connector-Accelerator/README.md

 # CCF Blob Connector Accelerator

-> **Ask GitHub Copilot**: *"Help me deploy this accelerator"* — Copilot will walk you through every step below interactively.
+> **Ask GitHub Copilot**: *"Help me deploy this accelerator https://github.com/robertmoriarty12/CCF-Blob-Connector-Accelerator"* — Copilot will walk you through every step below interactively.

 This accelerator is a reference implementation of a Microsoft Sentinel **Codeless Connector Framework (CCF) Blob Connector** using the `StorageAccountBlobContainer` kind.
 The **ContosoFort** solution included here is a fictional ISV connector built to demonstrate the complete end-to-end pattern — from Azure Blob Storage through Event Grid to a custom Log Analytics table — without writing any code.